Aboudoc/AU-proxies/README.md

 The implementation slot is the the `keccak-256` hash of **"eip1967.proxy.implementation"** subtracted by 1

-To test this proxy, you can use helper functiions as `getDataToTransact` or `readStorage`.
+To test this proxy, you can use helper functions as `getDataToTransact` or `readStorage`.
 Feel free to test on Remix, seing is believing.

 Note how `readStorage` function uses assembly: